Donousa is an emerald island located in the southeastern Cyclades of Greece, with only 150 residents.

 How to get to Donousa:

--From Piraeus Port (Athens): The ferry takes around 7 hours, and leaves 2 times per week by Blue Star ferries.
+-From Piraeus Port (Athens): The ferry takes around 8 hours, and leaves 3 times per week during off season and 4 times a week during peak season by Blue Star ferries.

--From Naxos: There is a boat called ‘Express Skopelites’ that goes to Donousa and other small islands 3 times per week, and takes around 4 hours.
+-From Naxos island: There is a boat called ‘Express Skopelites’ that goes to Donousa and other small islands 3 times per week, and takes around 4 hours.
+OR Blue Star ferries, which runs 3 times per week during off season and 4 times a week during peak season and takes around 1 hour and 30 minutes.

 See and Do:

-- Stavros beach: One of the best beaches you will find in Donousa.
-The water is crystal clear, the sand is beautiful and soft and the colour of the sea is green, turquoise and blue.
+Stavros beach is the village's main beach, as it is near the port, and is one of the best beaches you will find in Donousa.
+The water is crystal clear, the sand is beautiful and soft, the beach is clean and the colour of the sea is green, turquoise and blue.
 Stavros beach also has a beach volley court, a beach bar and a few tavernas.